saidileep-knv/Salary-Prediction-Portfolio/README.md

 salary              | In x1000 dollars of the respective jobId

 # Summary
 Applying second order polynomial transformation to the features used gave the most accurate predictions with the least error when using a linear regression model.
-The result was a mean squared error of 353 with a 76.4% accuracy rate.
+The result was a mean squared error of 353 and r-squared of 0.764.

 This model can provide the most accurate results when supplied with information on yearsExperience, milesFromMetropolis, jobType, degree and major.